 Where the 7D Still Shines

 The 7D has a noticeably larger 100% viewfinder, versus the the 70D which is 98% (not a big deal) but is also smaller (could be a big deal).
 Smaller viewfinders can actually aid in composition (taking in the whole scene more like a thumbnail) but make it more difficult to judge fine focus adjustments on the fly.
 I never felt the 70D viewfinder was inadequate, until I grabbed a 7D for a few shots.
 The difference is noticeable.
 A much bigger deficit of the 70D is the smaller continuous shooting buffer and slower card write speed.
 In well over a hundred events with the 7D, I’ve never hit buffer limit shooting RAW on medium speed Sandisk Extreme cards (it will shoot on Continuous High for a very long time).
 But at my first 70D wedding, I hit the ceiling on the burst memory (also shooting with a Sandisk Extreme).
 It’s not an issue during general shooting for 90% of the day, but high frame rates such as recessionals and wild dancing it’s noticeable and takes an adjustment in shooting.
 You’re forced to either a) shoot more selectively b) switch to JPEG for those moments.
-One might think simply switching to a faster card would fix the issue, but I’m not confident as online tests aren’t showing much of a payoff.
-Still, it’s a relatively inexpensive upgrade and I have an Extreme Pro card on order to see if that helps it keep up with those infrequent (but vital) wedding bursts.
-Finally, on the list of 70D deficits, Canon Professional Services has just announced they will no longer service the Elan series of cameras (“60D and it’s successors”) to contribute to a user’s points for qualification in CPS.
+The fix was upgrading all of the memory cards to Sandisk Extream Pro 95mb/sec.
+Finally, on the list of 70D deficits, Canon Professional Services has just announced they will no longer allow the Elan series of cameras (“60D and it’s successors”) to contribute to a user’s points for qualification in CPS.
 They’ll still repair the camera at your service level, but your qualification into membership won’t be based on 70D ownership.
 A small thing really, as most photographers enough more than enough Canon lenses and speedlights to qualify at the level they desire.

 All images were converted from RAW with Adobe Lightroom release candidate 5.2 and a web sharpening / resizing routine in Photoshop CC.